Difference between Artificial Intelligence and Machine Learning

 Is machine learning better than AI?

-The question of whether Machine Learning is better than AI is not a straightforward one as it depends on the requirement of a specific problem.
-For example, let's consider a self-driving car.
-It would also need AI technologies, such as computer vision and natural language processing, to perceive its surroundings and comprehend human speech.
-However, in order to make decisions, such as determining the best route, the car would utilize Machine Learning algorithms that analyze data, such as traffic patterns, road conditions, and previous driving experiences.
+The question of whether Machine Learning is better than AI is not straightforward, as it depends on the requirement of a specific problem.
+For example, let’s consider a self-driving car.
+AI technologies like computer vision and natural language processing must also perceive their surroundings and comprehend human intelligence.

 Summary of AI vs ML